Convergence Rate for a Radau hp Collocation Method Applied to Constrained Optimal Control: Numerical illustrations

 \subsection{Example 1}

 First we consider the unconstrained control problem given by

 The optimal solution and associated costate are

 The time domain [0,2] is divided into equally spaced mesh intervals, and on each mesh interval, we collocate at the Radau points using polynomials of the same degree.
 We consider polynomials of degree $N=2$, 3, and 4.
 Convergence to the true solution is achieved by increasing the number of mesh intervals.
-Figure \ref{example1} plots the base 10 logarithm of the error at the collocation points in the sup-norm versus the base 10 logarithm of mesh size for Example~1.
-Observe that the error decays roughly linearly in this log-log plot.
-We use the slope of the least squares linear fit to the data to estimate the decay rate.
-For degree $N=2$, the error in sup-norm is $O(10^{-\beta N})$ with $\beta= 4.0$ for both the state and control variable, and $\beta = 3$ for the costate.
-For $N = 3$, $\beta= 5.0$ for state and control and $3.8$ for costate, while for $N = 4$, $\beta= 5.7$ for state and control and $\beta = 4.8$ for costate.

-The results shown in Figure \ref{example1} are obtained using the software GPOPS-II \cite{GPOPS2} and the optimizer IPOPT \cite{Biegler08} to solve the discrete nonlinear program.
-The interior point code IPOPT could achieve an error around the square root of the machine epsilon (approximately $10^{-8}$).
-As a result, for $N = 3$ and $N = 4$, we were not able to take $h$ small enough to achieve the asymptotic range before exceeding the accuracy of the optimizer.
-Based on the results shown in Figure \ref{example1}, it appears that the pointwise error is $O(h^{N+2})$ in the state and control, and $O(h^{N+1})$ in the costate for fixed $N$.
+Figure~\ref{example1} plots the base 10 logarithm of the error at the collocation points in the sup-norm versus the base 10 logarithm of mesh size.
+The results were obtained using the software GPOPS-II \cite{GPOPS2} and the optimizer IPOPT \cite{Biegler08} to solve the discrete nonlinear program.
+The markers plotted in Figure~\ref{example1} correspond to the sup-norm error at a given value for $h$, while the lines have slope $N+2$ for the state and control, and $N+1$ for the costate.
+The vertical placement of each line yields the least squares fit to the markers.
+Observe that the error decays roughly linearly in this log-log plot, and the pointwise error is roughly $O(h^{N+2})$ in the state and control, and $O(h^{N+1})$ in the costate for fixed $N$.